 - Click Custom Task.

-- Type in the Command for the component.
+- Enter the Command for the component.

-- Fill in and set up any relevent details including:
+- Provide any relevent details including:

 - Description (edited by clicking the right gray panel)